akplayle/Python-Snippets/README.md

-# Python-Snippets
+# FooBar
-Snippets of Python Code
+Random Snippets of Code